 Day 1 Cairns/Cape Tribulation (1L,1D)

 Depart early from Cairns, then head north.
-Take an Aboriginal art class, learn the stories behind the images and take home what you make.
+Take an Aboriginal art class, learn the stories behind the images, and take home what you make.
 Learn about the flora and fauna with local Aboriginals, then go spearfishing with them and eat what you catch.
 Cool off in a waterfall in Daintree NP.
-Overnight in a rainforest lodge beside the beach.
+Overnight in a rainforest hostel beside the beach.

 Day 2 Cooktown (1B,1L,1D)